CURRICULUM VITAE

 Double Agent, Inc., New York, NY January 2000-September 2001

-Installed and administered corporate servers, networking, and infrastructure, including three-zone Linux firewall with ipchains, network file server for heterogeneous network (Unix, PC, Mac) with Red Hat Linux 6.2, desktop Unix environment with NIS/NFS/automounter, mail server with UW imapd and IMP web client, time server with NTP, network tape backup system for Linux and Solaris with DLT autoloader.
+Installed and administered corporate servers, networking, and infrastructure, including three-zone Linux firewall with ipchains, network file server for heterogeneous network (UNIX, PC, Mac) with Red Hat Linux 6.2, desktop UNIX environment with NIS/NFS/automounter, mail server with UW imapd and IMP web client, time server with NTP, network tape backup system for Linux and Solaris with DLT autoloader.
 Built multiplatform RDBMS development environment with Oracle 8.1, Sybase ASE 11.9, SQL Server 7.0, MySQL 3.22.
 Experience with Tomcat 3.2, Documentum 4i, iPlanet.

 John Wiley & Sons, Inc., New York, NY February 1997-January 2000